goldcoin93/kometa-config1/README.md

 ## Important Notes

+**THIS REPOSITORY WILL NOT BE UPDATED MOVING FORWARD** I have decided to take a different approach and organize my Plex differently.
+New version found [here](https://github.com/goldcoin93/kometa-new)

 Configuration files are based on NIGHTLY version.

-This is a work in progress!!
-Readme is still incomplete!
-Updates will happen regurlarly!

-Do keep in mind that this config will download all the pics from URL and place them into the `assets` folder.
-Part of the settings configuration below:
+**Do keep in mind that this config will download all the pics from URL and place them into the `assets` folder.
+Part of the settings configuration below:**
 ```
 asset_depth: 1
 create_asset_folders: true